busy-beaver-dev/busy-beaver/README.md

 - [DockerHub](https://hub.docker.com) (hosting Docker images)
 - [Travis CI](https://travis-ci.org/) (continuous integration platform)

-### Installation Notes

-Create a Slack app via the [Slack API](https://api.slack.com/).
-The app will need **Event Subscriptions** configured to send information to a server for processing.
-Specifically, the Slack app is subscribed to [message.im](https://api.slack.com/events/message.im) bot events, which include direct messages sent to the bot.
-The app will also need scopes configured in **OAuth & Permissions** (see [here](#Slack-Permission-Scopes)).

-Configure a server with an endpoint URL to receive HTTP POST requests when `message.im` events occur.
-A service like [ngrok](https://ngrok.com/) is useful here for local development purposes.

-Create a GitHub app.
-The sole function of this app is to provide a means for the Slack user to validate their GitHub account.

-When a Slack user chats "connect" to the bot user via direct message, the server receives the event details and generates a unique `state` identifier.
-The server logs the Slack user and identifier to our server database.
-The bot user chats a GitHub URL containing our GitHub app's `client_id` and the `state` identifier.
-The URL leads the user to a validation page in which they log in to GitHub and approve access to basic public information.
-Upon approval, the GitHub user's details and `state` identifier are sent to another server endpoint.
-The server updates the Slack user record with GitHub user details by using the `state` identifier as a common key.

 ### API Docs

 Can make requests to REST endpoints to kick off processes.
 Currently we are using CRON to run repetitive tasks; [this is managed by Ansible](https://github.com/alysivji/busy-beaver/blob/master/ansible/roles/cron/tasks/main.yml) to avoid manual configuration.